aot93/Dash-Display/README.md

 # Dash-Display

-Codefor teensy 4 to control a gauge servo and 2 oled I2C displays.
+Code for teensy 4 to control a gauge servo and 2 oled I2C displays.
 Support for
 odometer and trip functions
 Energy consumption